aleksaelezovic/edge-node-2.0/packages/PLUGIN_TESTING_GUIDE.md

 **Note:** Tests are automatically created when using `turbo gen` → "plugin" option, but not for `turbo gen` → "package" option.

+**Important:** After creating your plugin, run `npm install` in the root directory to update package-lock.json.

 When you create a plugin with `turbo gen` (plugin option), you automatically get:

 **Complete Test Infrastructure (Works Automatically):**